wavefrontHQ/docs/pages/doc/csp_access.md

 {% include tip.html content="In addition to access control, Operations for Applications also supports [metrics security policy rules](csp_metrics_security.html) which allow fine-grained control over which users can see which metrics." %}

-{% include note.html content="After the access setting is set to **Object Creator** in an environment, only the creator of a new object and the users with **Admin** and **Super Admin** service roles can view and modify new objects initially.
+{% include note.html content="After the access setting is set to **Object Creator** in an environment, only the creator of a new object and users the **Super Admin** service role can view and modify new objects initially.
 Those users can give access to the object with other groups or users." %}

 ## How Access Control Works